Meriden Library Building Committee Chair, Shannon Decker, Trustee Representative, Jennifer Lenz

 - The entry lobby includes bathrooms and a kitchenette that allows for independent use without disturbing functions in either the library proper or the meeting room.

-For information on how to donate to the Building Fund contact the Meriden Library Foundation: email@example.com
+If you would like to help complete the Building Fund campaign contact the Meriden Library Foundation: firstname.lastname@example.org